ranjithprabhuk/Angular-Image-Viewer/README.md

 * Jquery for Angular jqLite

 ## Usage
-* Download and customize the application as per your requirements.
+* Include the angular module imageViewer in your angular application

 ## About Author
 * [Author URL] (http://ranjithprabhu.in)